aufasodik/tp/docs/UserGuide.md

 * `delete 2-4` - Deletes companies at indices 2, 3, and 4
 * `list` followed by `delete 2` - Deletes the 2nd company in the full list
 * `find Google` followed by `delete 1` - Deletes the 1st company in the filtered results
+* `filter applied` followed by `delete 1` - Deletes the 1st company in the filtered results of companies with status `applied`

 ### Clearing all entries : `clear`